-Gore-Tex® jacket - A lightweight, waterproof and breathable jacket WITH A HOOD that can withstand extreme weather conditions.
-Make sure you have pit-zips and if you are using an old jacket, rewaterproof it.
+Marmot Minimalist Jacket Gore-Tex® jacket - A lightweight, waterproof and breathable jacket WITH A HOOD that can withstand extreme weather conditions.
+Make sure you have pitzips and if you are using an old jacket, re-waterproof it.
+PacLite® is preferred for lightweight.
 Patagonia M10 jacket is also an option.